nasa-gcn/web-dev-bootcamp/syllabus/cloud-basics/exercise.md

     ```

     The URL will differ for each participant.
 Open the URL in a browser.
 You should see your site live!

+6. To study the generated CloudFormation template, look at the generated file `sam.yaml` in the root of your project.
+Compare the contents of `sam.yaml` with the actual resources that you see in the AWS Console!